CMS-A2-Group-J/A2/deployment.md

 - GitHub Projects (instead of Trello)
 - Discord (instead of Slacks)

+For our wordpress website, we will need 5 pages:
+- Home
+- About
+- Registration
+- Contact
+- Services

 > *You only need to put your **custom theme folder** or **wp-content folder** under git (don't include core WordPress files).
 It should be kept up-to-date throughout the project. **Every** team member must commit to this repository so that there is evidence of each member's contribution (see a2 pdf project management).*

 Things we could use: